BrantKeener/Clicky-Game/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-**Note: If you would like to see a demo, go here: https://brantkeener.github.io/Backend-Demos/**

 # Clicky-Game
 *A react memory app that requires the user to click unique pictures.*